TimeWarpEngineering/timewarp-state/Samples/00-StateActionHandler/Readme.md

 ### Creating the Project

-- Create a new Blazor project: `dotnet new blazor --use-program-main --interactivity Auto -n Sample`.
+- Create a new Blazor project: `dotnet new blazor --use-program-main --interactivity Auto -n Sample`
 - Navigate to the new project: `cd Sample`
 - Test the application: `dotnet run --project ./Sample/Sample.csproj`
 - Open the URL shown in the command output (e.g., <http://localhost:5256>) and test the counter functionality.
 Note: Your URL will differ.

 > [!NOTE]
-   > The counter resets to zero when you navigate away and return because each time you leave the page, the counter component is destroyed.
+> The counter resets to zero when you navigate away and return because each time you leave the page,
+> the counter component is destroyed.
-   When you return, a new instance of the component is created, starting the count afresh.
+> When you return, a new instance of the component is created, starting the count afresh.

 ###
 Add the TimeWarp.State NuGet package to the `Sample.Client` project.